IainJackson90/pp4-holiday-dreams/README.md

 ## Agile Methodology

-This the principal I used creating the Wbb App focussed on users stories and would only be marked as complete when t the user stories was met to a satisfactory standard
+This the principal I used creating the Web App focussed on users stories and would only be marked as complete when t the user stories was met to a satisfactory standard

 ### Epics